-PROVISION REQUIREMENT LOCAL PLAN POLICY DELIVERY Programme and Delivery Submission of a build programme for approval in writing by the Local Planning Authority and a commitment to deliver the development in accordance with the build programme.
+PROVISION REQUIREMENT LOCAL PLAN POLICY DELIVERY Comprehensive Delivery To commit to the avoidance of ransoms to ensure the comprehensive delivery of infrastructure across the Masterplan area including the dedication of land and entering into infrastructure agreements that go to the land boundaries.
+IM7 In accordance with the requirements set out within this SPD.
+Programme and Delivery Submission of a build programme for approval in writing by the Local Planning Authority and a commitment to deliver the development in accordance with the build programme.
 IM7 Submission of the build programme prior to the commencement of development.
 Air Quality Contribution up to the estimated damage cost to be spent on air quality improvements within the locality.
-ENI EN2 To be determined by the Air Quality Impact Assessment for each phase(s) of development in accordance with the requirements within the Calderdale Local Plan Steering Group To participate in the on-going management of the Stewardship Steering Group.
+EN1 EN2 To be determined by the Air Quality Impact Assessment for each phase(s) of development in accordance with the requirements within the Calderdale Local Plan Steering Group To participate in the on-going management of the Stewardship Steering Group.
 IM7